Selling with us

 Auction Appraisals (Auction Services Leaflet)

 Our team of valuers provide free auction appraisals by appointment, whether it is a single item, a complete collection, or house contents.
-In addition we hold an Open Valuation Afternoon on Tuesdays between 10am and 4pm.
+Free Valuation Appointments are now available call the office to book.
 We are also happy to receive images by email for preliminary auction valuations.
 Please telephone 01789 269415 for an appointment at other times.

 Terms of Consignment for Sellers and Current Commission Fees